-- 1. The study programme has tests with credits only.
-The student immediately earns credits on passing the test.
-A competency examination is also regarded as a test with credits. - 2.
+- 1. The study programme has the following test types: - Tests with credits result in the immediate award of credits when passed.
+A competency examination is a special form of a test with credits. - Tests without credits provide evidence that can be included in the portfolio which can be assessed during a competency examination. - 2.
 A test comprises an examination conducted by the examiner of a student's knowledge, insight, skills or competencies as well as an assessment of the examination results. - 3.
 Tests are conducted in writing or orally or in a fashion that combines both writing and oral delivery (e.g. product and presentation/interview). - 4.
 An oral examination, including an assessment, is conducted by at least two examiners, with one of them acting as the first examiner designated by the (chairman of the) Examination Board.
 A report must always be drawn up of an oral test to enable an assessment of the quality afterwards.
 A test may be conducted by a single examiner only following the approval of the Examination Board and provided the student does not object.